garystorey/use-standard-shema/README.md

 ### `setError(name, error)`

-Sets a manual error message for any field.
-Pass `null` or `undefined` to clear it.
-**IMPORTANT NOTE**: You do not need to call this manually in most situations.
+Sets a manual error message for any field  (*for dependent fields, custom widgets, or multi-step wizards*).
+Pass `null` or `undefined` to clear it. **IMPORTANT NOTE**: You do not need to call this manually in most situations.
 It will occur automatically.

 ```ts
 setError("email", new Error("Email already registered"))